Skip to content

 Short description

-Then, take one of the following actions to migrate your data into a new DB instance:
+If you can't use blue/green deployments, then you must create a new database instance that has a smaller allocated storage size.
+Then, take one of the following actions to migrate your data into a new database instance:

 • Use the database engine's native dump and restore method.
 This method causes downtime.